Classroom Management Strategies

-Classroom management refers to the wide variety of skills and techniques that teachers use to keep students organized, orderly, focused, attentive, on task, and academically productive during a class.
+Classroom Management Strategies refers to the wide variety of skills and techniques that teachers use to keep students organized, orderly, focused, attentive, on task, and academically productive during a class.

 To learn more let’s start by listening to the advice given by an experienced teacher, you can watch the video and activate the closed captions.

 Now that you have listened to the teacher, please answer those questions

 - How consistent is the teacher when enforcing classroom rules?